Aqua-Kubecon/Aqua-GoldenPipe/README.md

 If running an organization you may want to enable branch protection policies across the organization.
 An easy way to set branch protections at the org level is via the [safe settings] project.

-### GitHub secret scanning and push protection

-In addition to scanning for secrets already in your repositories, you should also consider stopping them at the source via Github secret scanning with [push protection](https://docs.github.com/en/enterprise-server@3.5/code-security/secret-scanning/protecting-pushes-with-secret-scanning).
-Push protection will actually stop the commit from being pushed at the client side.

-> *Note:*
-> Secret push protection is currently in preview and subject to change.

 ### Chain bench

 After defining our specific branch policy, we validate it using [chain-bench], which benchmarks the repo's configuration against best practices: